tueimage/meta-segmentation-msc-2018/WeeklyMeetings.md

 # Weekly meetings

 Copy/paste and fill in the template below each week, BEFORE coming to the weekly meeting with your supervisor.
 Put the newest weekly meeting first.

+### Date: 8-01-2019

+#### What did you achieve?

+*	analyzed the first try on meta learning with the decathlon datatset
+* made a research proposal based on this first result

+#### What did you struggle with?

+* how to take the right conclusions from the work with the decathlon dataset
+* how to asses whether a long term goal is attainable for my master project

+#### What would you like to work on next week?

+* adjust the research proposal based on the feedback from our meeting
+* start with the first steps of the research proposal

+#### Where do you need help from Veronika?

+* Feedback on the research prososal.
+I dont have it finished now unfortunately.
+I will post it on the main page of this github tomorrow before 11AM.
+If more convenient I can finish it a bit earlier.

 ### Date: 18-12-2018

 #### What did you achieve?